-Section 10: Hātea River Channel Fees are proposed to be removed.
+Section 10: Hātea River Channel Fees have been removed.
 The Hātea Dredging project came in under budget mitigating the need for this charge to be applied in the 2010-2011 financial year.
 It was originally anticipated this charging will be applied for a three year period, commencing the 2008-2009 financial year.